Worry-Free Transactions: No News is Good News

 “Snooze” options via transactions inbox

-Despite clear ROI, the feature was deprioritized to divert resources to escalating requests.
+The feature was deprioritized before it shipped — resources redirected to escalating customer requests.

 Let's connect